A Garden Full of Adventure

 By the time Warnie rounded the corner, Jack was nowhere in sight.
 He looked in all of Jack's usual hiding places, but could not find him.
 Finally, he lay down to rest under the old apple tree.
 The giggling from above told him his little brother now had a new hiding place.

 "Let's play something new," called Warnie.
 "I just saw a band of pirates camping behind the blackberry bushes!
 Let's get 'em!"
 Jack nearly flew down from the tree in anticipation of catching the imaginary pirates with his brother.
 There was always a new adventure to be found in the garden.

 A New Kind of Adventure

 Warnie's absence may have left Jack feeling lonesome, but his imagination continued to blossom.
-When

-    he wasn't getting lost between the pages of great books, Jack was writing and illustrating his own
+Jack was writing and illustrating his own stories when he wasn't getting lost between the pages of great books.

-    stories.
 They were full of talking animals and knights in shining armor.
-His imaginary world was so

-    exciting, the real world could not compete.
+His imaginary world was so exciting the real world could not compete.